Madaar49/Madaar49/README.md

 - Research interest: Modelling of surface and groundwater, Environmental Engineering, Machine Learning, Geospatial Data Science and Citizen Science.
 - Current Research: Using Machine Learning for GRP Mapping in Hessen district...
 - You can reach me through the above listed social platforms..
-Fun fact: Peers say I have a good sense of humor...
+- Fun Fact: How about a fun question..
+[Why are chickens so funny?](https://www.youtube.com/shorts/04GBDCWiknk)

 --> Feedbacks on my repos and projects are always welcome.